How to apply

 1) Signed passport with at least two clear visa pages valid for at least 6 more months after the expiration date of the requested visa.
 If the validity condition is not fully met, your visa validity period will be shortened to allow 6 months of passport validity after the visa expiration date.

 2) Invitation to visit the Russian Federation.

 The form of the invitation depends on the type of the requested visa.
-Please see details on the corresponding page to the visa type you are going to apply.
+Please see the details on the corresponding page to the visa type you are going to apply.